DealerDotCom/job-dsl-promotions-plugin/README.md

-# Promototed Builds Plugin Extension for the Jenkins Job DSL Plugin
+# Promoted Builds Plugin Extension for the Jenkins Job DSL Plugin

 This plugin is an extension for the existing [Job DSL Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Job+DSL+Plugin).
 With this extension it is possible to generate promotions with the Job DSL.
 See the [Promoted Builds Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Promoted+Builds+Plugin) for further informations about the meaning of Promotions for a Jenkins Job.